llobato/docs/docs/other/install-gwms-frontend.md

 configuration must be corrected.
 There should be ***no*** `startd` daemons listed.

-#### Creating a Condor grid mapfile.
+#### Creating a HTCondor grid mapfile.

-The Condor grid mapfile (`/etc/condor/certs/condor_mapfile`) is used for authentication between the GlideinWMS pilot running on a remote worker node, and the local collector.
-Condor uses the mapfile to map certificates to pseudo-users on the local machine.
+The HTCondor grid mapfile (`/etc/condor/certs/condor_mapfile`) is used for authentication between the GlideinWMS pilot running on a remote worker node, and the local collector.
+HTCondor uses the mapfile to map certificates to pseudo-users on the local machine.
 It is important that you map the DN's of:

 - %RED%Each schedd proxy%ENDCOLOR%: The `DN` of each schedd that the frontend talks to.
 Specified in the frontend.xml schedd element `DN` attribute: